-The following two introductory core courses are required early in the EMSL program because they are pre-requisites to the four foundational core courses in the program.
-These courses cover fundamentals of sustainability and sustainability science and gives beginning graduate students a broad look at sustainability that prepares them for future coursework in the field.
-They also introduce a variety of practical cases that serve as a foundation to apply different frameworks that help transition organizations toward being sustainable.
+The following two introductory core courses are suggested early in the MSL program.
+SOS 508 is a prerequisite to the four foundational core courses and is required in the first semester.
+These courses cover fundamentals of sustainability and sustainability science, which gives beginning graduate students a broad look at sustainability that prepares them for future coursework in the field.
+These courses also introduce a variety of practical cases that serve as a foundation to apply different frameworks that help transition organizations toward being sustainable.